Ananyaa-Jain/Node/Express/Introduction to Express.md

 - **Reusable Views** → Shared components like headers.

+### 4. Static File Serving:
+- Express.js provides built-in middleware, `express.static()`, to serve static files like images, CSS, JavaScript, and HTML.
+Static files are essential for frontend assets in web applications.
-### 4. Static File Serving: Serve static assets like images and stylesheets.
+- Serve static assets like images and stylesheets.
+- The `express.static()` middleware allows you to serve static files by specifying a directory.

 ### 5. Error Handling: Manage errors in a structured way.